hucker/tpath/README.md

 ### Why Property-Based Design?

-By focusing on properties rather than calculations, TPath reduces cognitive load and makes your code more readable and maintainable.
+By focusing on properties rather than calculations, `TPath` reduces cognitive load and makes your code more readable and maintainable.
 You no longer need to write complex logic to calculate file ages or determine calendar memberships—everything is available as a property.

 ### Summary

-TPath, powered by Frist, provides a property-based interface that simplifies file operations while offering rich, expressive features.
-Whether you're working with creation, modification, or access times, TPath ensures that all the power of Frist's advanced time and calendar operations is at your fingertips.
+`TPath`, powered by Frist, provides a property-based interface that simplifies file operations while offering rich, expressive features.
+Whether you're working with creation, modification, or access times, `TPath` ensures that all the power of Frist's advanced time and calendar operations is at your fingertips.

 ## Powered by Frist

-TPath is built on top of the powerful [Frist](https://github.com/hucker/frist) package, which provides advanced age and period operations.
-All of Frist's capabilities are exposed through TPath objects, enabling you to leverage its time and calendar-based functionality within your file operations.
+`TPath` is built on top of the powerful [Frist](https://github.com/hucker/frist) package, which provides advanced age and period operations.
+All of Frist's capabilities are exposed through `TPath` objects, enabling you to leverage its time and calendar-based functionality within your file operations.

 ## Development

-This project uses uv for dependency management and packaging.
+This project uses `uv` for dependency management and packaging.
 See UV_GUIDE.md for detailed instructions.

 ```bash
 # Install development dependencies